andysworkshop/stm32plus/INSTALL.md

 		$ arm-none-eabi-g++
 		arm-none-eabi-g++.exe: no input files

 * `scons`.
-Writing Makefiles to cope with all the variant builds was driving me crazy so I switched to 'scons' and have never looked back.
+Writing Makefiles to cope with all the variant builds was driving me crazy so I switched to _scons_ and have never looked back.
 If you don't already have it then google it and download and install it on to your system from the official website.
+Linux users can get it using their official package management interface (e.g. `apt-get`)

 ### Additional prerequisites for Windows systems ###